 For 2018, participants will be involved in the ongoing construction of Wakeford Hall - a new academic building for the campus - which will include a library, lecture hall, and office.
 First moves were made on site last year with the erection of the Library's primary structure - a skeleton like frame made up of bespoke laminated timber components (progress on our Instagram).
 This year, we will continue work on the Library - fabricating a secondary structure and skin, while also developing its internal workings.
 Two build periods are scheduled during May and September.

-SummerBuild is open to applicants from all backgrounds.
+SummerBuild and MayBuild are open to applicants from all backgrounds.
 We seek interesting and interested people.
 The fee for the two-week MayBuild is £260 and the four-week SummerBuild £495.
-This fee includes lodging on site including weekends, Mon-Fri lunches, and Mon-Weds evening meals.
+This fee includes lodging on site including weekends, Mon-Fri lunches, and Mon-Weds evening meals (evening meals only available during September build phase).
 Please note you will require an AA Membership to participate in either session (one year Visiting Membership available for £60).